Sometimes we forget that the hard yards count for something.

 Quick stat – it took 68 years before there were 50 million airline passengers in the world.
 It took 19 days for pokemon to reach 50 million users source – Visual Capitalist.

 New brands, disruptive brands and legacy brands have to fight for our attention.
-With the decline in TV advertising and increase in solo screen time and with the speed of influence growing, brands can succeed even before they are born.
+With the decline in TV advertising and an increase in solo screen time and with the speed of influence growing, brands can succeed even before they are born.
 The emotional global fishbowl that we all now live in, allows companies like Zara to thrive whilst New Look fails.
 Both have the same business model but one started in Franco’s Spain in 1975 has spent 42 years getting there and the other is loaded with debt source: Reuters.

-Aldi and Lidl might be new to the UK but both started in very humble circumstances in war torn Germany.
+Aldi and Lidl might be new to the UK but both started in very humble circumstances in war-torn Germany.
 Aldi in Essen in 1946 where two brothers had to fight farmers for their produce, literally.
 In 1930 Lidl was a fruit and vegetable wholesaler that was destroyed during the war years.
 After the war Lidl rebuilt.
 Today both companies have approximately 10,000 stores each globally.

 Both grew their businesses, by serving locally and then moving to the next town.
 Both are now cash rich, family owned and independent.

 This is another area in which social selling can help.
-Here is the oximoron.
+Here is the oxymoron.
 Although the internet is a global communications platform, it has the ability to reach every eyeball locally to you, wherever you are in the world.

-Today however the cost of entry is lower than at any other time in history but the rewards potentially higher…if you can cut through the noise.
+Today, however, the cost of entry is lower than at any other time in history but the rewards potentially higher…if you can cut through the noise.
 All you need is a global retail platform and a product that has strong consumer values and you’re off.

 Today the internet ‘shouts a great deal’.
 Everyone is focused on “data”, “the story”, “the attributes”.
 Not many are focused on “the conversation”, “the pitch”, “the consumer relationship”.
 Data is only a part of the mission.
 There are many brands out there drowning in data and failing to grow.